johnhaab/johnhaab/README.md

 ```
- - 🔭 I'm currently working on 2 Full-stack social medias & a better personal site w/ a blog!
+ - 🔭 I'm currently working on a huge update for Email-Verify.
- - 🌱 I'm currently learning the T3 Stack, mainly Typescript.
+ - 🌱 I'm currently learning Data Structures and Algorithms
  - 👯 I'm looking to collaborate on full stack web apps!
- - 🤔 I'm looking for help with Typescript!!
+ - 🤔 I'm looking for help with Typescript!
- - 💬 Ask me about Mexican food, Streetwear, or Fishing.
+ - 💬 Ask me about food, cars, or fishing.
  - 📫 How to reach me:
       - [discord](https://discord.com/users/265812495644491780)
       - [other](https://www.johnhaab.xyz)
  - 😄 Pronouns: he/him
- - ⚡ Fun fact: [object Object]
+ - ⚡ Fun fact: i have no fun facts
 ```